linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/III. Liquidity of Assets/Class 6- Bank Runs/Money Market Mutual Fund Liquidity Facility.md

 ### Facility

-   - To provide [[Class Note 10 Liquidity and Class Note 10 Liquidity and Liquidity Managementliquidity management|liquidity]] to Money Market Mutual Funds ("Funds"),  the Federal Reserve Bank of Boston ("Reserve Bank") will lend to eligible borrowers,  taking as collateral certain types of assets purchased by the borrower from Funds.
+   - To provide [liquidity](../Class%205-%20Private%20Information,%20Liquidity,%20and%20Securitization/Class%20Note%2010%20Liquidity%20and%20Class%20Note%2010%20Liquidity%20and%20Liquidity%20Managementliquidity%20management.md) to Money Market Mutual Funds ("Funds"),  the Federal Reserve Bank of Boston ("Reserve Bank") will lend to eligible borrowers,  taking as collateral certain types of assets purchased by the borrower from Funds.

 ### Timing